 International Yoga Day is celebrated every year on the 21st of June.
 This custom began in 2015.
 We are so proud to say that this internationally celebrated day was initiated by our very own current Prime Minister of India, Narendra Modi On 27 September 2017 While he was delivering his speech at the United Nations General Assembly (UNGA)

 “Yoga is an invaluable gift of India’s ancient tradition.
-It embodies unity of mind and body; thought and action; restraint and fulfillment; harmony between man and nature; a holistic approach to health and well-being.
-It is not about exercise but to discover the sense of oneness with yourself, the world, and nature.
-By changing our lifestyle and creating consciousness, it can help in well-being.
+It embodies unity of mind and body; thought and action; restraint and fulfilment; harmony between man and nature; a holistic approach to health and well-being.
+It is not about exercise but to discover a sense of oneness with yourself, the world, and nature.
+Changing our lifestyle and creating consciousness, can help in well-being.
 Let us work towards adopting an International Yoga Day.” – Narendra Modi (UNGA)

 After the initial proposal by PM Narendra Modi, UNGA held consultations informally on the draft resolution namely, ‘International Yoga Day, on October 14, 2014.
 The consultations were mustered by the delegation of India.
 In the year of 2015, the Reserve Bank of India (RBI) issued a 10 rupees coin to mark the international day of yoga.
 After this initiative, in April 2017, the United Nations Postal Administration (UNPA) issued 10 stamps on the Asanas on a sheet to mark this day.